 - In a separate bowl, mix together the flour, xanthan gum, baking powder, bicarbonate of soda, salt, sugars and cocoa powder, making sure any lumps are completely broken down.
 (Alternatively, weigh into an airtight container and shake vigorously)

 - In a small cup or jug, mix the milk with the vinegar and leave to stand for a few minutes.

-- Whisk the eggs in a large bowl until thickened slightly and pale in colour.
+- Whisk the eggs in a large bowl until thickened and pale in colour.

-- Add the vanilla extract, melted chocolate and milk mixtures and continue to whisk until smooth and fully combined.
+- Add the vanilla extract, melted chocolate and milk-vinegar mix and continue to whisk until smooth and fully combined.

 - Add the dry ingredients and fold gently until fully amalgamated.
 Do not over-mix.

 - Pour the batter into the cake tins, ensuring an even distribution.

 - Bake for 50 minutes to an hour in the middle of the oven, until a skewer inserted into the centre comes out clean.

 - Remove from the oven and leave to cool in the tins for about 15 minutes before turning onto a wire rack to cool completely.